 Numerous universities, including prestigious Duke and UNC, are nearby, lending the city a young, creative, and happening atmosphere.
-There’s certainly never a shortage of fun things to do in Raleigh!
+There’s certainly never a shortage of fun and FREE things to do in Raleigh!

-There are so many fun and even free things to do in Raleigh, the only difficulty you’ll have is deciding what to do first!
+There are so many unique and even free things to do in Raleigh, the only difficulty you’ll have is deciding what to do first!
 Ready to fall in love with this vibrant city?

 This post contains affiliate links.
 I may receive a small commission — at no cost to you — if you click or make a purchase through any of them.
 For more information, read my disclosure statement.
 I appreciate you!